What is St. John’s wort?

 The effectiveness of St. John’s wort in treating ADHD or skin disorders has not been well-studied and is considered unproved.

 St. John's wort may help relieve menopausal symptoms such as hot flashes.

 What are the possible side effects of St. John’s wort?

-St. John’s wort may cause increased sensitivity to sunlight.
-Other side effects include dry mouth, digestive tract symptoms, fatigue, confusion, and mania (in people with bipolar disorder).
+St. John’s wort may increase sensitivity to sunlight.
+Other side effects include dry mouth, constipation, fatigue, confusion, and, in people with bipolar disorder, mania.

-One of the larger problems with St. John’s wort is that it may interact negatively with a number of drugs people take (see table Drug Interactions With St. John's Wort).
+One of the larger problems with St. John’s wort is that it interacts negatively with a number of drugs people take (see table Drug Interactions With St. John's Wort Some Drug Interactions With St. John's Wort ).
 These interactions may lead to toxic reactions or ineffectiveness of the drug.

 St. John’s wort may help ease symptoms of anxiety and mild to moderate depression.
 The American College of Physicians has stated that it may help symptoms of mild to moderate depression and may cause fewer side effects than conventional antidepressants.